BY-LAWS OF THE TEXAS MAP SOCIETY

 (3) Rules of Procedure.
 All meetings of the Society shall be governed by the currently revised edition of Robert’s Rules of Order.

 (4) Fiscal Year.
-The fiscal year of the Society shall be January 1 through Decembers 31.
+The fiscal year of the Society shall be January 1 through December 31.

 ARTICLE VIII: AMENDMENTS

-Amendments to the Bylaws shall be first recommended by a two-thirds (2/3) vote of the Board of Directors and voting at any Annual Meeting, provided that the substance of the proposed amendment be included in the notice of the Annual Meeting of the Society.
+Amendments to the By-Laws shall be first recommended by a two-thirds (2/3) vote of the Board of Directors and then submitted for approval of the membership at the next Annual Meeting, provided that the substance of the proposed amendments be included in the notice of the Annual Meeting of the Society.